Ontotext-AD/concept-extraction-docs/_v1_0_0-docs/installation.md

 1. Get a Semantic Pipeline and unzip its content to a directory (for the purpose of this guide - `/home/user/pipeline`).
 2. Install a web application container.
 If you do not have one, you can use [Apache Tomcat 7](http://tomcat.apache.org/download-70.cgi).
 3. You will need to set a few JVM parameters.
-In Tomcat this is done from `/apache-tomcat/bin/setenv.sh`.
+In Tomcat, this is done from `/apache-tomcat/bin/setenv.sh`.
 See the [worker configuration page](Components#worker-configuration).
 4. Download [extractor-web.war](http://maven.ontotext.com/content/repositories/publishing-releases/com/ontotext/ces/extractor-web/1.0.1/extractor-web-1.0.1.war).
 5. Now you can start your webapp container.
 6. Deploy the war you have just downloaded.
 In Tomcat, you simply need to move it to its `/webapps` sub-directory where it will be picked up.
 7. Now go to http://localhost:8080/extractor-web/apidocs for the live documentation.

 :exclamation: **Note:** Due to the [Swagger](https://helloreverb.com/developers/swagger) limitations, the most important endpoint, namely extract, cannot have a live documentation.
-Therefore it is explained [here](/content-annotation#annotate-content).
+Therefore, it is explained [here](/content-annotation#annotate-content).

 ## High-availability setup

 The high-availability setup architecture includes several components, which communicate through RESTful calls.
 Each component has its own role in the environment.
-The following is a list with brief explanations for each module:
+The following is a list of brief explanations for each module:

-* GraphDB with EUF plug-in (Entity Update Feed plug-in) - the GraphDB module maintains a semantic database, which contains the RDF data used in the system.
+* GraphDB with EUF (Entity Update Feed) plug-in - the GraphDB module maintains a semantic database, which contains the RDF data used in the system.
 The EUF plug-in is responsible for providing notifications about every entity (concept) in the database that has been modified (added, removed, or edited).
-* Concept Extraction API Coordinator - the coordinator module accepts annotation requests and dispatches them to a group of Concept Extraction Workers (see below).
-The Coordinator communicates with the semantic database in order to track changes leading to updates in every worker's dynamic gazetteer.
+* Concept Extraction API Coordinator - the Coordinator module accepts annotation requests and dispatches them to a group of Concept Extraction Workers.
+It communicates with the semantic database in order to track changes leading to updates in every worker's dynamic gazetteer.
-* Concept Extraction API Worker - a worker module evaluates the annotation requests.
-It maintains a pool of GATE pipeline instances used for text analysis and concept extraction.
+* Concept Extraction API Worker - a Worker module evaluates the annotation requests.
+It maintains a pool of GATE pipeline instances, used for text analysis and concept extraction.

 ### Installing GraphDB and the EUF plugin